 Low Interest Rates Provide Opportunity for Home Buyers

 At Mark Spain Real Estate, we excel at making a buyer’s dream of homeownership a reality.
 Current rising home prices and greater demand across the Southeast place us in a seller’s market.
-However, the current environment provides advantages to homebuyers as well.
-Low interest rates, increased buying power, and improved affordability offer a favorable opportunity for current homeowners looking to move to a larger or higher valued home and for first-time homebuyers alike.
+However, the current environment provides advantages to homebuyers too.
+Low interest rates, increased buying power, and improved affordability offer a favorable opportunity for current homeowners looking to move to a larger or higher valued home.
 It is an ideal time for home buying!

 Mark Spain Real Estate is here to help you take advantage of the current low interest rates.
 Contact us today, we’d love to help you find the home of your dreams.
 Our trusted partners at Shelter Home Mortgage can even help you finance your new home with no down payment!